Back to Blog

 • 501(c)(3) tax-exempt nonprofit organizations

-• Other public service organizations (AmeriCorps, Peace Corps)
+• Other public service groups like AmeriCorps or the Peace Corps

 • Most independent contractors

-Use the PSLF Help Tool to verify your employer.
+When in doubt, use the official PSLF Help Tool to verify your employer.

 PSLF path with PAYE: